Molecular pathogenesis and investigation of novel therapy for canine histiocytic sarcoma

 Bone marrow diseases are one of the important causes of cytopenias including anemia.
 Bone marrow diseases in small animals include tumors such as leukemia, dysplastic diseases, and immune-mediated diseases.
 Of these diseases, immune-mediated ones are frequently observed in dogs and cats.
 However, we think that "immune-mediated diseases" might have true pathogenesis rather than immunological aberrations based on the results of our recent studies.

+Recently, we found bone marrow disorders that induced non-regenerative anemia frequently occurred in Miniature Dachshunds, and we revealed clinical features of such disorders in this breed (Tani et al., J Vet Med Sci 2020).
 Therefore, we have comprehensively investigated genomic and epigenomic aberrations and their associations with pathogenesis of bone marrow diseases in small animals.

 Our final goal is to establish novel effective treatments for bone marrow diseases in small animals based on the novel concept of pathogenesis.